GideonFlynn/FSND-Linux-Server-Configuration/README.md

 # An FSND Linux server configuration project

-My instance is located at [gideonservice.me](http://gideonservice.me/) @ IP address 46.101.150.121.
+My instance is located on [this domain](http://www.gideonservice.me/) @ IP address 46.101.150.121.

 ## This readme is a tutorial on how to create an instance of a WSGI Python app with DigitalOcean.
 The catalog's built with PostgreSQL & Flask;